ono-midori/ono-midori.github.io/techs/zguide.md

 The important thing about this example is not performance (which, although I haven't tested it, is surely terrible), but how well it implements the reliability contract.
 To try it, start the mdbroker and titanic programs.
 Then start the ticlient, and then start the mdworker echo service.
 You can run all four of these using the -v option to do verbose activity tracing.
 You can stop and restart any piece except the client and nothing will get lost.

-If you want to use Titanic in real cases, you'll rapidly be asking “how do we make this faster?”
+If you want to use Titanic in real cases, you'll rapidly be asking "how do we make this faster?"

 Here's what I'd do, starting with the example implementation: